How to Rank in Perplexity AI Search (2026)

 How long does it take to start appearing in Perplexity results?

-Perplexity’s index processes tens of thousands of URL updates every second, so newly published or updated content can appear within hours if your site is already crawled regularly.
+Perplexity’s index processes tens of thousands of URL updates every second.
+Newly published or updated content can appear within hours if your site is already crawled regularly.
 For brand-new domains, expect 1-3 weeks before PerplexityBot discovers and indexes your pages.
-Publishing content that gets linked from already-indexed sites speeds this up significantly.
+Broken robots.txt configurations are the #1 reason new domains stay invisible.

 Does Perplexity favor certain types of domains?